Blended veggies vs juicing fruits … whether it’s to lose weight or detox, or just for overall better health, which one is better for you?

 To be clear, cold-blended fruit juice does contain some soluble fiber.
 Soluble fiber dissolves in water.
 In addition, soluble fiber slows your digestion.
 This is a good thing because when your digestion slows down, you don’t get hungry as often or quickly.
 Which means you won’t have cravings.

-However, like I mention above, there’s a better way to get your soluble fiber from fruit.
+However, as I mentioned above, there’s a better way to get your soluble fiber from fruit.
 And that’s eating a whole piece of fruit a few times a day or blending it in a drink or smoothie.

 Blended vegetables vs. juicing fruits: the winner is….